ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_overview.md

 ### Bare Metal Server
 {: #dr_backup_bundle_overview-bare-metal}

-Skylake Dual Intel Xeon Gold 5120 Processor / 28 cores total, 2.2 GHz with 384 GB RAM for up to about 20 VMs
+Skylake Dual Intel Xeon Gold 5120 processor / 28 cores total, 2.2 GHz with 384 GB RAM for up to about 20 VMs

 #### CPU over-commits
 {: #dr_backup_bundle_overview-cpu}

-16:1 CPU over-commit for vCenter Server management, HCX, and 20 customer workload VMs
+16:1 CPU over-commits for vCenter Server management, HCX, and 20 customer workload VMs

 #### RAM over-commits
 {: #dr_backup_bundle_overview-ram}

-* 1.22:1 RAM over-commit for a customer deployment of 20 workload VMs with 8 GB each
+* 1.22:1 RAM over-commits for a customer deployment of 20 workload VMs with 8 GB each
 * 1:1 (no over-commit) for a customer deployment of nine workload VMs with 8 GB each

 ### NFS storage